AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 * Real-time indicator when new comments are added to an object
 * Editing comments after submitting them

-The following features have been removed or will be deprecated from the new experience:
+The following features have been removed from the new experience:

 * Comment on a system update.
 Comments added to the system updates in the past have been imported as read-only comments in the new System Activity tab.
 * Ability to edit Status, Condition, Commit Date, and Percent Complete while commenting on tasks and issues.